mrsilver76/move_tv_films/README.md

 # move_tv_films

-Moves all Windows Media Center recordings that are films into a different directory.
-This is useful if you wish to stop your "Recorded TV" directory from containing a mixture of films and TV and also if you view and/or manage these films in a third party application (such as [Emby](https://emby.media/), [Kodi](https://kodi.tv/) or [Plex](https://www.plex.tv/)).
+*Moves all Windows Media Center recordings that are films into a different directory.
+This is useful if you wish to stop your "Recorded TV" directory from containing a mixture of films and TV and also if you view and/or manage these films in a third party application (such as [Emby](https://emby.media/), [Kodi](https://kodi.tv/) or [Plex](https://www.plex.tv/)).*

+> [!CAUTION]
+> **This program is no longer supported or actively developed.
+As a result, no further updates, bug fixes, or support (including responses to issues or pull requests) will be provided. <br/>
+> <br/>
+> The final release is [version v1.3](https://github.com/mrsilver76/move_tv_films/releases/tag/1.3).
+Developers interested in continuing the project are welcome to fork the repository.**

 ## Features

 This program has the following features:

-1. Highly configurable command line based program for running as a one off or as a scheduled task.
+* 🖥️ Highly configurable command line based program for running as a one off or as a scheduled task.
-2. Looks at WTV or DVR-MS files (with extensions `wtv`, `dvr-ms` or `dvrms`).
+* 🎥 Looks at WTV or DVR-MS files (with extensions wtv, dvr-ms or dvrms).
-3. Can automatically find the "Public Recorded TV" path or let you use any other location.
+* 📂 Can automatically find the "Public Recorded TV" path or let you use any other location.
-4. Extracts the correct film name from the meta-data.
+* 🎬 Extracts the correct film name from the meta-data.
-5. Extracts the correct year from the meta-data.
+* 📅 Extracts the correct year from the meta-data.
 Will try several places within the meta-data (including the description) if the year is missing from the standard "year" field.
-6. Creates any missing directories and renames/moves the file using the standard XBMC/Plex/Media Browser naming format.
+* 📁 Creates any missing directories and renames/moves the file using the standard XBMC/Plex/Media Browser naming format.
-7. Can be configured not to create directories and/or not to rename recordings.
+* ⚙️ Can be configured not to create directories and/or not to rename recordings.
-8. Test mode which doesn't move files or create directories.
+* 🔧 Test mode which doesn't move files or create directories.
-9. Seven days worth of logs kept.
+* 📚 Seven days worth of logs kept.
-10. Verbose logging mode, useful to see what is going on.
+* 🔍 Verbose logging mode, useful to see what is going on.

 ## Limitations and known issues